 When can the police ask for ID?

 The police can generally ask you for your ID when they have “reasonable suspicion” that you have committed a crime.
-Unfortunately, due to pathetic Texas judges that have practically sold out the public at every opportunity, “reasonable suspicion” is essentially a meaningless standard.
-Courts have sent a message to police that they can ask anyone for their ID anytime, so long as they can manufacture a reason after the fact that doesn’t even come close to passing the smell test.
-There are very few limitations in place.
+Unfortunately, due to the many Texas judges who have sold out the public at every opportunity, “reasonable suspicion” is essentially a meaningless standard.
+Courts have sent a message to police that they can ask anyone for their ID anytime, so long as the police can manufacture a reason after the fact that doesn’t even come close to passing the smell test.
+As a result, there are practically very few limitations in place.

 Do I have to answer questions asked by law enforcement officers in Texas?

 No you do not have to answer questions asked by law enforcement officers.
-Your only obligation to speak to law enforcement is to give your legal name if you are lawfully arrested.
+Your only obligation to speak to law enforcement is to give your legal name if you are lawfully arrested, unless you are an operator of a motor vehicle, in which case you need to give your drivers license and other information.

 Can I speak to a lawyer before answering any questions?